alexxcheung/ColorMemoryAlex/README.md

 # ColorMemoryAlex
 Nothing but a memory game

-Press "Start Game" at the center \n
+1. Press "Start Game" at the center
-Play the game by matching the color card \n add your name for top 10 ranking! \n
+2. Play the game by matching the color card
+3. add your name for top 10 ranking!